Were you hurt on the job?

 - Contact your employer immediately when your doctor releases you to work.

-- secondary job(s) within 30 days of the insurer’s receipt of the initial claim.
+- Tell your insurer about any secondary job(s) within 30 days of the insurer’s receipt of the initial claim.